craigdietrich/scalar-auto-navigate/README.md

 # Scalar, Omeka, Omeka-S, and Google Slides Auto-navigate
-Have the browser auto-navigate through Scalar books.
-Also works with Omeka.

 If you're using this file in conjuction with CommonPlace, follow the instructions below.
 When encountering a project URL, CommonPlace will look for the plugin in each platform's respective folder.

 ## Scalar